Authenticity and Trauma: How Can we Stay True To Ourselves When it Feels Unsafe?

 Have you every. found yourself not speaking up when you should, regretting not sharing, or even changing your mind later and realizing you weren’t tapped into what you truly want, feel, and believe?

 A lack of authenticity can look like not sharing our views and opinions on things, changing the way we dress and present ourselves or even changing the way we behave in certain situations.
-It can also look like peer pressure, doing something that maybe you wouldn't normally do because the group is doing it.
+It can also look like peer pressure, doing something that maybe you wouldn't normally do because the group is doing it, but processing this pattern in trauma therapy can help create change.

 These things seem like things we talk about with teenagers or younger people coming of age, but I think even as grown adults we modify ourselves and change ourselves in certain situations to be accepted for protection or to get by in the workplace or other professional situations or social settings.